Jaswanthh22/OS-Project-/README.md

 ## Development Tips
 - Remove the `.venv` directory if you need to recreate your virtual environment.
 - To reset users, stop the server and delete `backend/users.db`; it will be recreated on the next run.
-- For real deployments you would send the OTP through email/SMS rather than returning it in the API response.
+- Ensure the SMTP credentials and sender are valid for your email provider; failures block the OTP flow.